thradams/cake/removing_phase_2.md

 line-continuation needs to be deleted in this case.

-Preprocessor that joins identifiers will break in two identifiers
+identifiers that were join in phase two now will be two identifiers instead of one

 Sample